Iberdrola presents its commitment to reducing the intensity of its emissions at COP21

 Providing incentives for decarbonization also requires having a CO2 price signal that applies to all sectors of the economy based on the polluter pays" principle.
 Doing so will enable governments to secure funding to take action against global warming.

 If the appropriate signals are given, climate change policies could also become an opportunity for economic growth and prosperity for society as a whole.

 Iberdrola seeks to become a benchmark in the electricity sector's contribution to keep the global temperature increase below 2º C.

-The company leads the world in terms of renewable energies with 29,112 MW installed in 2017, and is among Europe's most environmentally friendly power utilities, with two-thirds of the power capacity installed free of emissions, and emissions per kWh that are 70% lower than the average for the European electricity sector.
+The company leads the world in terms of renewable energies with 29,276 MW installed in the First Quarter 2018, and is among Europe's most environmentally friendly power utilities, with two-thirds of the power capacity installed free of emissions, and emissions per kWh that are 70% lower than the average for the European electricity sector.

 IBERDROLA'S JOURNEY BETWEEN TWO TOWERS

 This initiative was conceived in 2016 with a view to raising both awareness and media visibility of the importance of reaching an agreement in Paris, demonstrating electricity's role in the solution and highlighting that we all need to take action: administration, companies and citizens should share the spotlight during this journey.